rodgues/angular4-sails/README.md

 `npm install` (It installs the libraries)

-`ng build --aot --prod` (It compiles the angular files in ./dist folder)
+`ng build --aot --prod` (It compiles the angular files in ./dist folder For errors see bottom of the page)

 `node app.js` (It launch the node web server.
 Optional: If you want only Angular, skip this step.)